-We will begin farm inspections according to the compliance dates outlined below, but prior to inspections, we’ll be providing free farm consultations.
-These voluntary consultation visits will help growers identify what steps they may need to take to comply with the Produce Safety rule before a regulatory inspection.
-We are also providing Produce Safety Alliance Grower Training courses across the state free of charge to Ohio farms.
-If you are interested in participating in a free farm consultation visit or want to know more about the Produce Safety Alliance Grower training, contact Matt Fout at (614) 600-4272 or firstname.lastname@example.org.
+We began produce farm inspections in 2019 according to the Produce Safety Rule compliance dates.
+We provide farm produce safety consultations and provide Produce Safety Alliance Grower Training courses across the state upon request to any Ohio produce farm.
+If you are interested in participating in a farm consultation visit or want to know more about the Produce Safety Alliance Grower training, contact Matt Fout at (614) 600-4272 or firstname.lastname@example.org.

 Is my farm covered?

 Under the Produce Safety Rule in Ohio, farms will fall into one of four categories:

 1) Farms that are excluded from the rule

 2) Farms that are eligible for a qualified exemption

 3) Farms that are covered by the rule

 4) Farms that request a voluntary inspection under the rule

 If a farm does not qualify for any of the exemptions listed in the flow chart, then it is considered a farm covered under the rule, and must comply with the full requirements of the Produce Safety Rule.
 Farms can also request to have their farm voluntary inspected under the FSMA Produce Safety Rule.